Prathmesh2312/PowerBI-Projects/T20 World Cup 2022 Dashboard/README.md

 # Cricket T20 World Cup 2022 - Best 11 Player Analysis
-This project, titled "Project Sportan," aims to identify the best 11 cricket players from the T20 World Cup 2022 based on a data-driven approach.
+This project, titled "T20 World Cup 2022 Dashboard", aims to identify the best 11 cricket players from the T20 World Cup 2022 based on a data-driven approach.
 I have used web scraping to collect player statistics, performed data cleaning and transformation, and then developed a Power BI dashboard to visualize the insights and select the optimal team.

 The core objective is to assemble a team capable of:
 1) Scoring at least 180 runs on average.